-Box Types: 'pdin' Container: File Mandatory: No Quantity: Zero or One
+Box Types: 'pdin'

+Container: File

+Mandatory: No

 The Progressive download information box aids the progressive download of an ISO file.
 The box contains pairs of numbers (to the end of the box) specifying combinations of effective file download bitrate in units of bytes/sec and a suggested initial playback delay in units of milliseconds.